Jordan Type stratification of spaces of commuting nilpotent matrices: Remarks and Questions

 The conjecture remains open for $\ell\geq 3$.
 We believe the inductive approach we used in proving Theorem~\ref{thm:main} can be generalized to prove Conjecture~\ref{conj}.
 The examples we have investigated seem to suggest that the conjecture holds in general but establishing it requires additional steps that go beyond the scope of this paper.
 Generalizing equations given in Definition~\ref{eqndef} requires more elaborate notations, but will not be fundamentally different from the case $\ell=2$.
 As for the proof of the conjecture in general, we need a generalized base case for the proof of the analog of Proposition~\ref{prop:inclusion}, as well as a more detailed study of the ``outer layer" of the Box associated to $\mathfrak{D}^{-1}(Q)$, in order to generalize Proposition~\ref{prop:inclusion}.

-\begin{remark} In discussions with the second author, T. Ko\v{sir}, P. Oblak, and K. \v{S}ivic pointed out that the equations obtained had similarities with the work of \cite{KS,KS2}.
-One difference is that we consider several orders of vanishing for different elements of our matrix $M_B$ of Equation~\eqref{MBeqn}. \end{remark} : We thank Bart Van Steirteghem, who participated in our early discussions of equations loci, as well as in \cite{IKVZ1,IKVZ2}; and Rui Zhao, who participated in our \cite{IKVZ1,IKVZ2} and in particular proposed in 2014 the existence of a rectangular table of Jordan types having $Q$ as maximum commuting nilpotent orbit - the box conjecture for $Q$ with two parts, shown in \cite{IKVZ2}.
+: We thank Bart Van Steirteghem, who participated in our early discussions of equations loci, as well as in \cite{IKVZ1,IKVZ2}; and Rui Zhao, who participated in our \cite{IKVZ1,IKVZ2} and in particular proposed in 2014 the existence of a rectangular table of Jordan types having $Q$ as maximum commuting nilpotent orbit - the box conjecture for $Q$ with two parts, shown in \cite{IKVZ2}.
+We thank the referee for their comments.